Subtitles and Transcript

 5:40 Then I thought about the craziest idea of all the ideas: to actually do it.
 (Laughter) To actually try to hold my breath past the point that doctors would consider you brain dead.
 So, I started researching into pearl divers.
 You know, because they go down for four minutes on one breath.
 And when I was researching pearl divers, I found the world of free-diving.
 It was the most amazing thing that I ever discovered, pretty much.
 There is many different aspects to free-diving.
 There is depth records, where people go as deep as they can.
 And then there is static apnea.
 That's holding your breath as long as you can in one place without moving.
 That was the one that I studied.

-13:26 Now, I wanted to get the Science Times to document this.
+13:26 I wanted to get the Science Times to document this.
 I wanted to get them to do a piece on it.
 So, I did what any person seriously pursuing scientific advancement would do.
 I walked into the New York Times offices and did card tricks to everybody.
-(Laughter) So, I don't know if it was the magic or the lore of the Cayman islands, but John Tierney flew down and did a piece on the seriousness of breath-holding.
+(Laughter) So, I don't know if it was the magic or the lure of the Cayman Islands, but John Tierney flew down and did a piece on the seriousness of breath-holding.

 14:27 But in practice, I would do it face down, floating on the pool.
 But for TV they wanted me to be upright so they could see my face, basically.
 The other problem was the suit was so buoyant that they had to strap my feet in to keep me from floating up.
 So, I had to use my legs to hold my feet into the straps that were loose, which was a real problem for me.
 That made me extremely nervous, raising the heart rate.

 14:56 Then, what they also did was, which we never did before, is there was a heart-rate monitor.
 And it was right next to the sphere.
-So, every time my heart would beat I'd hear the beep-beep-beep-beep, you know, the ticking, really loud.
+So, every time my heart would beat, I'd hear the beep-beep-beep-beep, you know, the ticking, really loud.
 Which was making me more nervous.
-And there is no way to slow my heart rate down.
-So, normally I would start at 38 beats per minute, and while holding my breath it would drop to 12 beats per minute, which is pretty unusual.
+And there was no way to slow my heart rate down.
+Normally, I would start at 38 beats per minute, and while holding my breath, it would drop to 12 beats per minute, which is pretty unusual.
 (Laughter) This time it started at 120 beats, and it never went down.

-16:11 So, I figured, Oprah had dedicated an hour to doing this breath hold thing, if I had cracked early it would be a whole show about how depressed I am.
+16:12 I figured, Oprah had dedicated an hour to doing this breath-hold thing, if I had cracked early, it would be a whole show about how depressed I am.
 (Laughter) So, I figured I'm better off just fighting and staying there until I black out, at least then they can pull me out and take care of me and all that.
 (Laughter)

 16:34 I kept pushing to 10 minutes.
 At 10 minutes you start getting all these really strong tingling sensations in your fingers and toes.
 And I knew that that was blood shunting, when the blood rushes away from your extremities to provide oxygen to your vital organs.
 At 11 minutes I started feeling throbbing sensations in my legs, and my lips started to feel really strange.

 16:59 At minute 12 I started to have ringing in my ears, and I started to feel my arm going numb.
 And I'm a hypochondriac, and I remember arm numb means heart attack.
 So, I started to really get really paranoid.
-Then at 13 minutes, maybe because of the hypochondria.
-I started feeling pains all over my chest.
+Then at 13 minutes, maybe because of the hypochondria, I started feeling pains all over my chest.
 It was awful.
-At 14 minutes, I had these awful contractions, like this urge to breathe.
-(Laughter)
+(Laughter) At 14 minutes, I had these awful contractions, like this urge to breathe.
+(Laughter) (Laughter ends)

 18:52 As though that wasn't enough, what I did immediately after is I went to Quest Labs and had them take every blood sample that they could to test for everything and to see where my levels were, so the doctors could use it, once again.
 I also didn't want anybody to question it.
 I had the world record and I wanted to make sure it was legitimate.

-19:09 So, I get to New York City the next day, and this kid walks up to me -- I'm walking out of the Apple store -- this kid walks up to me he's like, "Yo, D!"
+19:09 So, I get to New York City the next day, I'm walking out of the Apple store, and this kid walks up to me he's like, "Yo, D!"
 I'm like "Yeah?"
 He said, "If you really held your breath that long, why'd you come out of the water dry?"
 I was like "What?"
 (Laughter) And that's my life.
-So ...
-(Laughter)
+So -- (Laughter)